The Senate on Tuesday confirmed Gen.

 since Chairman Gen. Colin Powell.

-The 98-to-0 vote was a blowout approval for the four-star general.
+The 98-to-0vote was a blowout approval for the four-star general.
 Vice President Mike Pence presided over the historic vote.

 President Donald Trump, who nominated Brown in March, hailed the general on Twitter.